ratwolfzero/hopalong_python/README.md

 - a = 1, b = 1, c = 0,

-may result in a kind of "singularity" where the attractor does not produce complex patterns.
+may lead to "singularities" where the attractor doesn't produce complex patterns.

 ## Enjoy the Exploration